ShaktiSankalp/Blog-WebApp/README.md

 - 📆 Post Scheduling and Draft Saving
 - 🌐 RESTful API built with Express
 - 📱 Mobile-Responsive UI with React
-- 📦 Fully modular codebase for scalability
+- 📦 Fully modular codebase for scalability.

 ---